-That starts to break down into individual departments.
-If you've got a leadership team Scorecard in Ninety and they’ve got 5-15 measurables on that scorecard, hopefully, every department is represented on there.
-Because that tells us if they're on track or off track.
+That starts to break down into the individual departments.
+If you’ve got a leadership team scorecard in Ninety and they’ve got 5-15 measurables on that scorecard, hopefully, every department is represented on there.
+Because that tells us if they’re on-track or off-track.

 Step Three: Propose Goals (But Wait, You’re Not Done!)

-Once we have those measurables, now we're going to talk about:
+Once we have those measurables, now we’re going talk about: